top of page

 <JAPANESE TOMATO PASTA>

-Simply divine tomato pasta with Japanese twist!!
-It’s truly my family's favorite!
+Simply divine tomato pasta with a Japanese twist — truly my family's favorite.

 <Yield> 3 servings